You pay for things every day. But the value of every transaction isn't returned immediately. Your return on investment will almost never be immediate.

 How do you calculate payback period?

-You can calculate the payback period for one customer by dividing their CAC by the total revenue they contribute in one year (their monthly subscription rate multiplied by 12).
+1. Individual customer: divide a customer’s CAC by the total revenue they contribute in one year (their monthly subscription rate multiplied by 12).

 A customer that costs $350 in sales and marketing spend to acquire and contributes $25/month, or $300/year, has a payback period of 13.9 months.